 As mentioned earlier this month, about 50,000 trademark applications were filed in Canada in 2012.
 Of these, about 20% were filed in-house or without an agent (about the same as in 2011).
 Gowlings, Smart & Biggar and Bereskin & Parr were the firms that filed the most trademark applications.
 Check out my list of the 50 firms/agents that filed the most applications in 2012.

-Top Trademark Filers for 2012
+Continue reading Canadian Trademark Firms for 2012